leo1200213/Stealing-Part-of-a-Production-Language-Model/README.md

-# Logprob-Free Attack on Language Models
+# Stealing Part of a Production Language Model

-This repository contains an implementation of a logprob-free attack on pre-trained language models.
-The approach allows extraction of model logits without explicitly querying for the log-probabilities of tokens, instead using binary search and logit manipulation methods.
+This repository contains an implementation of sections 4.1, 4.2, and 6.1 from the paper 'Stealing Part of a Production Language Model'.
+The approach allows the last hidden layer to be extracted and logprob-free attack of the model.

 ## Features
+- Extract the last hidden layer of pre-trained language models (e.g., GPT-Neo).
 - Extract logits using a basic logprob-free attack.
-- Approximate hidden layer weights with Singular Value Decomposition (SVD).
-- Support for multiple pre-trained language models (e.g., GPT-Neo).

-## Requirements
+## Requirements'

 To install the dependencies, see the `requirements.txt` file.